ggloor/compositions/CoDaSeq/README.txt

-This is an attempt to put together a complete suite of functions for CoDa analysis of microbiome data
+This is an attempt to put together a complete suite of functions for CoDa analysis of microbiome, transcriptome and metagenome data

 The code here is in the form of an R markdown document.